 You have laboured hard over your MBA applications for the past few months and now the time has come to submit it.
 Even though you have gone through numerous iterations of your application form, resume and essays, there might still be some aspects that you have overlooked.
 Here are some things to recheck before you hit that final “submit” button.

-3) Essays – This is probably where you have spent the maximum amount of time.
+This is probably where you have spent the maximum amount of time.
 Re-read the essays one last time before submission to ensure that there are no grammatical errors.
-During the MBA application process, you must have repurposed the same information for different essays for multiple business schools, so make sure you are uploading the right one.
+During the MBA application process, you must have repurposed the same information for different essays for multiple business schools.
+Make sure that when you upload your essays, you have the right file!
 Errors such as the wrong school name can ruin your chances of gaining admission.

-6) Proofread Everything – Each component of the MBA application needs to be proofread before you submit it.
+Each component of the MBA application needs to be proofread before you submit it.
 Check for spelling mistakes, grammatical and syntactical errors.
-The format that you use for numbers, figures, dates and durations should be consistent across your application, along with the use of American or British English.
-Also try to avoid using industry-specific jargon and acronyms, along with colloquialism.
+The format that you use for numbers, figures, dates and durations should be consistent across your application.
+Also, use either American or British English.
+Avoid using industry-specific jargon and acronyms, along with colloquialism.

-7) Submission Timing – Do NOT wait until hours before the deadline to submit your MBA applications as this may cause unnecessary delays.
-The servers may become slow and even crash due to overload, so try and submit your application a few days early.
+Do NOT wait until hours before the deadline to submit your MBA applications as this may cause unnecessary delays.
+The servers may become slow and even crash due to overload.
+To avoid this, try and submit your application a few days early.
 In case you are applying close to the deadline, check the exact time of the deadline for each school, as they all may have different timings.
-Be wary of time zones, especially in the US as the East Coast and West Coast timings differ significantly, and if you are not mindful, you may miss the deadline entirely.
+Be wary of time zones, especially in the US as the East Coast and West Coast timings differ significantly.
+If you are not mindful, you may miss the deadline entirely.

 If you feel like you are not ready to hit submit, don’t worry, you can still apply for your MBA programme in Round 2.
 If you have any further questions about how to apply to business school or if you need help with choosing the right school, get in touch with us.